 The door opens and Kristine walks back in.
 She takes off her glasses, wipes the sweat from her brow, places the spectacles back on the bridge of her perfect nose and beams a luminous smile that lights up the gloomy office.

 “All clear.
 Backups are still running.
 Rendering is as expected.
 ENID’s fine.
 She even asked me how I was when I logged in to her!”

 The office erupts into cheers and applause.
-It’s too dark to see properly but I imagine there are high fives and hugs all round.
+It is too dark to see properly but I imagine there are high fives and hugs all around.
 Kristine slumps down into the chair at the desk next to mine and lets out a sigh of relief as the chair swings her round to face me.
-I start to utter my first ever word to her when Edgar cuts me off, shouting above Karen Carpenter who is now singing about nobody being able to predict the wheel of fortune.
+I start to utter my first ever word to her when Edgar cuts me off, shouting above Karen Carpenter who is now singing about nobody being able to predict the wheel of fortune as it turns.

 “OK folks.
 Close call and all that.
 We’re tired.
 Some of us are horribly drunk” more cheers and clinking of glasses “and it’s too dark to fix the lights.
 Let’s call this a night and sort it all out in the morning.
 Anyone who left their terminal on, remember to shut it down before you leave.
 And will somebody please turn that miserable song off!”

 People start milling around carefully, putting down their glasses, feeling their way to their PCs, collecting their bags.
-The room becomes even darker as terminals shut down apart from flashes of light from people’s phones as they check their social media and call for taxis.
+The room becomes even darker as terminals shut down.
+The only light comes from flashes of light from phones as people check their social media and call for taxis.

 I look back to Kristine who is wheeling her chair towards me.
 I smile at her and she smiles back.
 As Karen sings her goodbye to love one last time Kristine reaches out to me and pokes me hard in the chest with her index finger.